 Our answer: a need!
 It’s like having a home / car insurance, it’s a certain sum every month but in case of a hard blow, like during my accident in Bosnia and Herzegovina… We are glad to have it!
 You should also know that the majority of travel insurances have a civil liability guarantee, which covers you if you cause damage to others.
 Get in touch with an advisor and remember to end your own liability insurance contract.
 Another point: some countries authorities may ask you for a certificate of insurance, as it’s the case if you want to apply for an Iranian visa.

 First, you need to clearly define your needs and planned activities during the trip: Travel by bicycle?
 Diving lessons?
 Bungee jumping?
 Trip to the moon?
 And do not hesitate to ask all your questions to different insurers: as my grandmother would say, a wise man is worth two!
 If you are lazy, you can also find comparative “Insurance World Tour” already available on Internet: these are good bases to help you in your choice, but be careful with conditions and rates which are not always updated…

 For our travel, and after testing several different insurances during our trip, we are happy and totally fine to recommend CHAPKA Insurance (french insurance) and True Traveller Insurance (British insurance, with no time limit).
 Don’t hesitate to check their options for your future travel!

-What are the necessary steps to get ready for a long journey?
+More about the necessary steps to get ready

 * Post written according to our personal experience *